freeCodeCamp/freeCodeCamp/guide/english/html/comments-in-html/index.md

 Comments are started with `<!--` and ended with `-->`, and can span multiple lines.
 They can contain code or text, and won't appear on the front-end of the website when a user visits a page.
 You can view comments through the Inspector Console, or by viewing Page Source.

+Comments are also great for debugging HTML, because you can comment out HTML lines of code, one at a time, to search for errors:

 ### Example
 ```html